jcsoriano/laravel-crud-templates/docs/guide/generate-from-schema.md

 ## Database Connection

-Generate from table uses your default database connection defined in `config/database.php`.
+Generate from schema uses your default database connection defined in `config/database.php`.
 Make sure:

 1. Your database connection is properly configured
 2. The database is accessible